Varnasri/E-commerce-Sales-Analysis/README.md

 - Recognizing outlier performers by considering the outliers leads consider might active special offers might gone to boost sales.

 ### Analysis 6: Find the relationship between no. of units placed on a daily basis and the revenue generated (Q.6)
-Query Description: This query lists products units, date and revenue per day across all products.
+**Query Description**: This query lists products units, date and revenue per day across all products.

 **Key Findings**:
 - Products trends to move forward with dependence to each other in positive direction.